ren-jamie11/book_recommender/README.md

 After retrieving the preference/expertise scores of each user for each genre, we can then use the top users for a genre to recommend books for that genre (in similar fashion to how we used k-nearest users to recommend books for a target user).

 ## The data

+### Data collection

+To ensure depth and breadth of genres, we do the following for each of the 40 main genres defined by Goodreads: https://www.goodreads.com/genres
+1. Get top 50 books from this genre
+2. Get top 30 reviews for each book (title, user_id, rating)
+3. Get top 5 most liked reviews for each user_id (5x our book coverage)
+4. Get top 30 reviews for each of these new books

+Of course, there are overlaps between books that users have rated, and the scraper was unable to load user profiles around 1/4 of the time.
+However, this was still an effective method to get a wide and high-quality selection of books.
+After data cleaning (discarding missing user/book values and filtering for English books/reviews only), we ended up with:
+1. 16,578 books
+2. 175,576 users
+3. 476,199 ratings

+### Scraping

+### Efficiency & memory management